yeungon/In-JavaScript-we-trust/README.md

 x();
 ```

-- A: `123` and `123`
+- A: `1, 2, 3` and `1, 2, 3`
-- B: `333` and `345`
+- B: `3, 3, 3` and `3, 4, 5`
-- C: `333` and `123`
+- C: `3, 3, 3` and `1, 2, 3`
-- D: `123` and `333`
+- D: `1, 2, 3` and `3, 3, 3`

 <details><summary><b>Answer</b></summary>
 <p>

 #### Answer: B

 This question reminds us about Closure in JS.
-Closure means we can create a `stateful function` and such function can access to variable outside of its scope.
-In a nutshell, a closure can have access to `global` variable (scope), `father function` scope and `its` scope.
+Closure allows us to create a `stateful function` and such function can access to variable outside of its scope.
+In a nutshell, a closure can have access to `global` variable (scope), `father function` scope and `its` own scope.

-We have here 333 and 345 because first we simply call the function a.
+We have here 3, 3, 3 and 3, 4, 5 because first we simply call the function `a()`.
 It works like a normal function and we do not see something `stateful` here.
 In later case, we declare a variable `x` and it stores the value of function `a(1)`, that is why we get 3.
 4. 5 rather than 3, 3, 3.

 This kind of gotcha gives me the feeling of `static` variable in PHP world.
 </p>